elmar-hinz/TX.tsp/Documentation/Administration.rst

 ==============

-Install the extension, clear caches and check of your frontend is rendered as expected and if you get the advance error feedback in the backend.
+Install the extension, clear caches and check of your frontend is rendered as expected and if you get the advanced error feedback in the backend.

 If anything goes wrong, uninstall and report the issue.